10+ Things to Do for Halloween in San Francisco

 vintage-tone-picture-extreme-water-ride

 If you visit during the day, Fright Fest is a gently spooky excursion for the little ones.
 You'll experience cookie-decorating, trick or treating, and all their favorites rides and other attractions.
 If you come around at night, however, you best beware.
 Everything is turned upside down through deliciously terrifying scare zones, wandering monsters, delightfully themed entertainment, and the creepiest haunted mazes you could imagine.
 Getting In: Admission to Fright Fest at Six Flags Discovery Kingdom is separately ticketed and is not included with the Go San Francisco pass.
-For more information about this event and to purchase tickets, please visit the event website.
-General admission to Six Flags Discovery Kingdom is included with the Go San Francisco pass.
+For more information about this event and to purchase tickets, please visit the Six Flags Discovery Kingdom website.

 The San Francisco Dungeon